marcelorodrigo/marcelorodrigo.com/content/posts/2023/the-new-adventures-of-a-fat-cyclist.md

 title: The New Adventures of a Fat Cyclist
 url: /the-new-adventures-of-a-fat-cyclist.html
 ---
+# The New Adventures of a Fat Cyclist

 It was a rainy day in Joinville, Brazil, and our fat cyclist, Marcelo, was getting ready for his biggest adventure.
 After a long and eventful life in his hometown, he had decided to pack up and move to the Netherlands, a place he had only seen in pictures, but knew he wanted to explore.